ibm-watson-data-lab/bluemix-helper-sso/README.md

 This SSO Service configuration step is now complete.
 The next section will cover how to add authentication to the application code.

 # Add authentication to your Bluemix node application
 As mentioned before, [expressjs](http://expressjs.com/) and [passportjs](http://passportjs.org/) framework are expected to be used in your node application.

+You can check out the sample app in the /example directory.

 The following example code shows demonstrates how the steps needed to easily add authentication to your Bluemix application:
 1. Create the app express object